 - Maybe: Backing board (to flip puzzle, if necessary)

-Once the puzzle is flipped over, start covering the back of the puzzle with packing tape.
-A tip is to start by covering the edges and to then cover the middle.
-When you are taping the edges, be careful to not cover any front of the puzzle with the tape.
+Once the puzzle is flipped over, cover the back of the puzzle with packing tape.
+A good tip is to start by covering the edges of the puzzle and then cover the middle.
+When you are taping the edges, be careful to not cover any parts from the front of the puzzle with the tape.
 When you are done, if you have any extra packing tape on the sides, cut it off for a clean look.

 As this method holds less well on its own than the glue, you might consider adding something extra sturdy to the back such as a backing board.
 If you do add a backing board or similar, remember to consider the added thickness when choosing a frame.